2017 NFL Mock Draft: Post Wild Card Round Predictions

 In his first two seasons in Columbus, Lattimore only played in seven total games, but his breakout season of 2016, as a starter, vaulted him into the spotlight of not only college football, but the draft community.
 The Oakland Raiders absolutely fell into the tank when quarterback Derek Carr went down with an injury, because they were a shootout team that could only compete through the air offensively.

 In 2017, they need to get better on the defensive side of the ball, and that starts with their secondary since they already have a quality pair of pass-rushers in Khalil Mack and Bruce Irvin.

 25. Houston Texans: O.J.
 Howard, TE, Alabama

-The most valuable player of the 2015-2016 national championship game was Alabama tight end O.J.
+The most valuable player of the 2015-16 national championship game was Alabama tight end O.J.
 Howard.
-Howard is one of the most athletic tight end prospects in recent memory, but like many players for the Crimson Tide, he is kept from playing his best role as a prospect compared to what is best for the team.
+Howard is one of the most athletic tight end prospects in recent memory, but like many players for the Crimson Tide he is kept from playing his best role as a prospect compared to what is best for the team.

 The Houston Texans have an issue: Their quarterbacks aren't good.
 They have another issue: Their quarterbacks look at their tight ends just as much as they do their star receiver DeAndre Hopkins and first-round rookie Will Fuller.

-If you want to improve offensively, which Houston needs to do, and you know those two factors, then it's pretty clear that your team needs to upgrade at tight end.
-There's no better option this year than Howard there, and with Bill O'Brien's background as an offensive coordinator in New England, it shouldn't be too hard to get the ball in one of his tight end's hands.
+If you want to improve offensively, which Houston needs to do, and you know those two factors, then it's clear your team needs to upgrade at tight end.
+There's no better option this year than Howard, and with Bill O'Brien's background as an offensive coordinator in New England, it shouldn't be too hard to get the ball in one of his tight ends' hands.